SolansPuig/MyHomepage/README.md

 See the demo [here](https://solanspuig.github.io/MyHomepage/).

-The weather data and icon in the demo is a placeholder, as there's no API key.
+The weather data and icon in the demo are a placeholder, as there's no API key.

 ## Setup